awesome-selfhosted/awesome-selfhosted/README.md

   * [Gallery](http://galleryproject.org/) -  The simplest, most intuitive way to host your photos on your website ([Source code](https://github.com/gallery/gallery3))
   * [Lychee](http://lychee.electerious.com/) - an open source grid and album based photo-management-system ([Source code](https://github.com/electerious/Lychee)) - `MIT`
   * [Mediagoblin](http://mediagoblin.org) -  a free software media publishing platform that anyone can run.
 You can think of it as a decentralized alternative to Flickr, YouTube, SoundCloud, etc
   * [MinigalNano](https://github.com/sebsauvage/MinigalNano) - MinigalNano is a very simple image gallery.
 It adheres to the KISS principle and is very easy to install.
-MinigalNano does not have a web admin interface: You just upload your images in the photo folder on your server (using FTP, SFTP...) ([Demo](http://boards.tomcanac.com/))
+MinigalNano does not have a web admin interface: You just upload your images in the photo folder on your server (using FTP, SFTP) ([Demo](http://boards.tomcanac.com/))
   * [phog](https://github.com/hillman/phog) - Static photo gallery generator with S3 uploader
   * [Photofloat](http://blog.zx2c4.com/567) - A Web 2.0 Photo Gallery Done Right via Static JSON & Dynamic Javascript ([Demo](http://photos.jasondonenfeld.com/))
   * [PhotoLight](https://github.com/thibaud-rohmer/PhotoLight) - The easiest photo gallery there is